charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Agriculture developed elsewhere much later (Africa, America) or not at all (Australia). this is 75 pages

-Staple foods domesticated elsewhere, such as sorghum in Africa and corn in the Americas, did not appear until much more recently.
-No grains or beans in Australia.

-- Archeological evidence suggests that humans were familiar with native plant species.
-- Recent efforts have domesticated many new fruits and vegetables, but no new staple foods.
-- Corn was hard to domesticate.
-Millet far less productive.
-- One crop isn't enough.
-Apples are native to the Americas, but you can't live on just apples.
-- Transition from hunter-gatherer to food production is really hard!
-- Animals.
-Only Eurasia has anything big enough to pull a plow.
-You can tame an elephant but it's still a dangerous wild animal.

 Climate becomes more friendly to wild cereals, especially in mediterranean areas.